-Today, we’re going to comparing the Hoka Mach vs Clifton.
+Today, we’re going to be comparing the Hoka Mach vs Clifton.

 What’s the difference between these two shoes and why do they both exist in the Hoka lineup?

 Hoka Mach 4